-The secret to getting the lowest rate is placing you in a policy with the company who views you in the most favorable light.
+The secret to getting the lowest rate is placing you in a policy with the company that views you in the most favorable light.

 We are one of the rare independent brokers that only sell life insurance so we’ve gotten pretty darn good at it.

 If you are ready to get started, please fill out a quote request or always feel free to contact us with any questions.
-We offer both “traditional” insurance policies as well as life insurance without a medical exam.
+We offer both “traditional” term life insurance policies as well as life insurance without a medical exam.

 We are here to help and will NEVER pressure you in any way.

 So gateway dangerous hobby or not, skydiving is one of the most popular hobbies in the extreme sports world.

 Thousands of people try it every year, some people even getting married while skydiving in midair.
-If done correctly, skydiving can be very safe activity to enjoy with friends and family.
+If done correctly, skydiving can be a very safe activity to enjoy with friends and family.

 Just expect to pay a little more.